 Organizing with Amazon Benefit: Save space in your home by not storing outdated media types, and keep them from the landfill.

-The last way that Amazon can help you organize is by delivering just what you need, when you need it.
+Amazon can help you organize by delivering just what you need, when you need it.
 Honestly, their options for household necessities are a little confusing, so let me break it down for you.

 Prime Pantry lets you order a large mixed box of low priced essentials in everyday sizes delivered to your home for a single low flat rate of shipping (currently $5.99).
 It also makes reordering your favorites a snap (or a click, as it were).